-Who is Dr. Martin Luther King Jr.?
+Who is Dr. Martin Luther King Jr. for Kids?

 I also learned that Martin Luther King Jr. was an excellent speaker, believed in non violence and was the leader of the American civil rights movement.
+All of these facts are important in helping kids understand the value and importance of MLK.

-To create assignments that fit that bill, you have to possess more than a passing understanding of the topic, so here are some of the most important things and events that should be noted about Dr. Martin Luther King Jr.
+To create assignments that fit that bill, you have to possess more than a passing understanding of the topic, so here are some of the most important things and events that should be noted about Dr. Martin Luther King Jr. along with an MLK assignment for kids that they'll love.

 When is Martin Luther King Jr’s Actual Birthday?